- Family and Parenting

-A woman who works outside the home experiences stress about juggling all her responsibilities.
+A woman who works outside the home experiences stresses about juggling all her responsibilities.

-She is also bothered over what she is missing.
+She is also bothered by what she is missing.

 All you can see is another woman holding, loving, and caring for your new baby.

-You are paying her to to do all the things you wish you could be doing.
+You are paying her to do all the things you wish you could be doing.

 Now enter the husband, who must adapt his life to the new family style involving his wife's work.

 He must assume a larger share of the household and child-rearing responsibilities than before, and these changes are stressful.